CaAlden/weather_cube/README.md

 ## Hardware and Setup

+### MQTT Broker
+I am running an [MQTT broker](https://en.wikipedia.org/wiki/MQTT#MQTT_broker) via an [add on](https://www.home-assistant.io/docs/mqtt/broker/) to [Home Assistant](https://www.home-assistant.io/getting-started/).
+This entire set up is running on a separate raspberry pi currently, but in the future it might be more resource conscious to run both the home assistant logic and the weather cube script on the same machine.

 ### Light
 The light for this project simply an LED board connected directly into a small, wifi-capable microcontroller.